RetroPie/RetroPie-Docs/docs/RetroPie-Ubuntu-16.04-LTS-x86-Flavor.md

 ```
     sudo ./retropie_setup.sh
 ```
-The screen should look like this then:
+The screen should look like/similar this at this point:

 ![retropie-setup script 4-0-2](https://cloud.githubusercontent.com/assets/8606384/18487839/c4e3da42-79c4-11e6-82a8-026afa67801b.png)